 Eat.Nourish.Glow. is available to purchase from all major bookshops, some health food stores, and supermarkets, as well as online.
 Internationally, it is available in the US, Canada, Australia, and India; online and from physical retail outlets.

 It has been translated into many different languages – I’m very pleased to say – and is now available in: French, Czech, Portuguese, German, Japanese, Albanian & Dutch.

 Cook.
 Nourish.
 Glow. is available in the UK, as well as the US, Canada & Australia.

 Quick purchase links for all books:

-You can keep up to date with upcoming events by signing up to receive my monthly newsletter (see sidebar), checking out my events page, following me on Instagram and Twitter, or checking my blog here on the site.
+You can keep up to date with upcoming events by signing up to receive my monthly newsletter (see sidebar), checking on my events page, following me on Instagram and Twitter, or checking the blog here on the site.
 We are working towards creating new videos on YouTube, too.

 IN MY OWN LIFE . . . ?

 With my clients, I often find that it helps them if I verbally give them ‘permission’ to eat whatever they fancy one evening a week.
 It is amazing how quickly their choices change once they start eating more healthfully – after a couple of weeks, they just don’t want to have a blow-out, because they now can feel how negatively it affects them the next day.

 If you are struggling with cutting down sugar (those cravings can be really strong), then having some healthier alternatives up your sleeve can make resisting the nutritionally empty options a bit easier.
 A word of warning though – if you are trying to lose weight, do watch your portion sizes very carefully!